Lent and Easter Barnabas RE Day

-Workshops explore the stories of the Bible that relate to the period of Lent, Holy Week and Easter Day.
-Learners will be encouraged to use their imagination and step into events for themselves, so that they can experience the excitement and the dilemmas of people involved at the time, understand what they mean for Christians today and respond with what they themselves think about these stories.
+The Lent and Easter workshop will explore the stories of the Bible that relate to the period of Lent, Holy Week and Easter Day.
+Using a mixture of interactive and reflective storytelling, drama and activities, the pupils will explore the events of Holy Week.
+Pupils will be invited to use their imagination and step into events for themselves, so that they can experience the excitement and the dilemmas of people involved at the time, understand what they mean for Christians today and respond with what they themselves think about these stories.

 A Barnabas RE Day on the themes of Lent and Easter will focus on the Bible stories that help Christians prepare for and celebrate this key festival.
 Using a mixture of storytelling, performance and drama games, the children will explore stories from Holy Week as they relate to how and why the life of Jesus came to an end in the events of Good Friday and then the extraordinary claims of Easter Sunday.

 The sessions will focus on Jesus being welcomed on Palm Sunday, the telling of various parables that tried to prepare his followers for what was about to happen, through to the celebration of the final meal with his disciples on the night before his crucifixion.
 Children will be invited to reflect on the nature of the rescue that Christians believe is being achieved by what happens to Jesus, as well as to think about the nature of true heroism.